-If you can find the Kindle Paperwhite for under US$129/£120/AU$199 you're getting a good price, while the Kindle 2016 model (which has all but disappeared from Australian stores) has a fairly static price of US$80/£59, but every now and then it dips lower.
-The top of the line Kindle Oasis model prices start at $269/£229/AU$389 and rarely drops lower.
+If you can find the Kindle Paperwhite for under US$129/£120/AU$199 you're getting a good price.
+The new entry-level Kindle 2019 model will surely see some discounts soon on its $89.99/£69/AU$139 price.
+The top of the line Kindle Oasis model prices start at $269/£229/AU$389 and rarely drop lower.

 What do 'Special Offers' mean on the Kindle listings?

 When looking at a Kindle ereader listing, whether it's on Amazon's website, or a different retailer, you'll often see 'includes special offers' in the title or item description.
 Choose 'without special offers' and the price will jump up £10/US$20.

 Essentially, these Special Offers act as Amazon-based screensaver-style advertisements on your Kindle device.
 So when you pop your Kindle on from sleep mode you'll see an ad for a book on Amazon's Kindle store, or maybe a third party ad.